osrf/gazebo_tutorials/ros_depth_camera/tutorial.md

 Because Gazebo and ROS are separate projects that do not depend on each other, sensors such as depth cameras do not include ROS plugins by default.
-This means you have to make a custom camera based on those in the Gazebo model repository, and then add our own code to make the depth camera data publish to ROS topics.
+This means you have to make a custom camera based on those in the Gazebo model repository, and then add your own `<plugin>` tag to make the depth camera data publish point clouds and images to ROS topics.

 You should choose a depth camera to use from those available in Gazebo.
-Some possible options are:

-  - Microsoft Kinect
-  - Asus Xtion Pro
-  - Intel Realsense R200
-  - Orbbec Astra

 This tutorial will use the Microsoft Kinect, but the procedure should be the same for other depth cameras on the list.

 First, make a new model as in the